hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 </center>
 and turntablism and remixing and sampling culture went [far far from that original party music, into all sorts of far-out directions like jungle music](https://www.youtube.com/watch?v=5SaFTm2bcac).

-Hip-hop started in the 1970s as fun party music, meant to be danced to and forgotten.
-In 2018, Kendrick Lamar won the Pulitzer Prize for Music.
+Hip-hop started in the 1970s as dance music at New York house parties.
+Within a few decades, it dominated popular culture and eventually became part of our cultural institutions.
+For example, in 2018, Kendrick Lamar won the Pulitzer Prize for Music.